anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

 Yes, because fusion can lead to caching becoming less effective, and registers having to be continually saved and re-loaded (this is known as spillage).

-__Are CUDAGraphs a form of fusion?__
+__Are CUDA Graphs a form of fusion?__

 No, the number of kernels called is unchanged.
-The difference is that CUDAGraphs removes the need for the PyTorch dispatcher through the use of record and replay.
+The difference is that CUDA Graphs removes the need for the PyTorch dispatcher through the use of record and replay.
 This does away with the dispatch overhead.
-(It also does static allocation of buffers, which can also help perf by avoiding calling out to the CUDA Caching Allocator.)
+It also does static allocation of buffers, which can also help performance by avoiding calling out to the CUDA Caching Allocator.

 __Why don’t we use torch.compile() universally?__